Price Lists

 Once saved, B2Bridge automatically ensures buyers see the price list that matches their assigned Market.

-This section allows you to set new prices for your B2B customers.
+Overall discount: This section allows you to set new prices for your B2B customers.
 This option will apply to all products you have selected in Step 1.

 Example: